 Ngāti Kahungunu Iwi Incorporated is a mandated iwi organisation with the authority to represent the people of Ngāti Kahungunu and is the Governing body for all aspects of Iwi development.

 Ngāti Kahungunu has the third-largest Iwi population, The 2013 NZ Census and Local Government statistics show that 61,626 people or 9.2 percent of the Māori population, belong to Ngāti Kahungunu.
 A large percentage of Kahungunu people reside outside the traditional iwi boundaries.
 Many more, not included in the census count, reside overseas.
 Geographically, Ngāti Kahungunu has the second largest tribal rohe in the country, from the Wharerata Ranges in the Wairoa District extending to the Remutaka Range in South Wairarapa.
 The coastal boundaries are Paritū in the North to Tūrakirae in the South.

-Charitable objectives of Ngāti Kahungunu Iwi Incorporated
+Ngāti Kahungunu Iwi Incorporated is a Charitable Organisation

 Promote or assist the education of members of Ngāti Kahungunu Iwi Incorporated.

 Promote the custody and preservation of the beliefs customs and language of Ngāti Kahungunu.

 Promote the social and economic welfare and advancement and vocational training of Ngāti Kahungunu Iwi.

 Promote community and personal physical, spiritual and mental health & fitness and raise the living standards of members of Ngāti Kahungunu Iwi Incorporated.